First Configuration

 Token and Session Data Source

 The second screen sets up the data source to store tokens and sessions.
 It can connect to a number of backends, but to get started quickly, just click Next to use a local test database.
-The local test database is an HSQL data source for tokens and sessions called default-datasource
+The local test database is an HSQLDB data source for tokens and sessions called default-datasource

 .
 It cannot be used in production and will not work with clusters.